- Although there are 46 different species of snakes in the state, rattlesnakes are the only venomous ones found.

-Technically, all snakes can swim, but the the only truly aquatic snake species are sea snakes.
+Technically, all snakes can swim, but only truly aquatic snake species are sea snakes.
 All the others in the U.S. are semi-aquatic and spend part of their time on the land.
 This, however, doesn’t mean that California’s lakes are void of snakes.
-The state is known to have aquatic garter snake species that are sometimes seen swimming expertly in Cali’s water bodies.
+The state is known to have aquatic garter snake species that are sometimes seen swimming expertly in California’s water bodies.
 Some other garter snakes found in Californian lakes are the Sierra, western terrestrial, and the checkered garter snake.

 Despite this, California’s lakes are free of venomous snakes as there is only one venomous aquatic snake species in the United States.
 That snake is the cottonmouth, which luckily, is not found in California.